cooperaj/wow-armory-character/readme.txt

 = Available Filters =

-For more capable/adventurous developers there are a number of hooks that allow you to change the way the plugin functions without altering it's code.
+For more capable/adventurous developers there are a number of hooks that allow you to change the way the plugin functions without altering its code.
 This means you get to upgrade in the future without worrying about breaking any changes you may have made.

 **wow-armory-character-template**